marcelo-nd/NoseAnalyses/README.md

-# NoseGenomicAnalyses
+# Nose Analyses
-Genomic and metagenomic analyses of the Nose SynCom Project.
+Data analyses of the Nose SynCom Project including sequencing and metabolomics analyses.